karlchvojka/2022_portfolio/README.md

 # ReactJS Template 2022
-This is a CRA Alternative to be used to bootstrap new projects.
+This is a CRA Alternative to be used to bootstrap new projects

 ## Requirements
 Make sure you are running the following: